-Figure 3.1 TNSP multilateral total factor productivity indexes, 2006-2017
+Figure 3.1 TNSP multilateral total factor productivity indexes, 2006-2018

 From figure 3.1 we see that MTFP levels form a relatively tight band.
-The MTFP levels of three TNSPs - ENT, TRG and PLK - have declined over the 12-year period while those of ANT and TNT have increased over the period.
-The MTFP levels of all TNSPs except PLK improved noticeably in 2017 due mainly to improvements in reliability performance.
-ENT and TRG started the period having the highest MTFP levels but with average annual rates of MTFP change of -2.0 and -1.9 per cent, respectively, finished the period with towards the lowest MTFP levels.
-PLK's MTFP has had less than the industry average annual TFP rate of change at -2.0 per cent and has been the lowest MTFP level in most years.
+The MTFP levels of three TNSPs - ENT, TRG and PLK - have trended down over the 13-year period while those of ANT and TNT have trended up over the period.
+The MTFP levels of three TNSPs - PLK, TNT and TRG - improved noticeably in 2018 due mainly to sizable reductions in opex usage.
+ENT and TRG started the period having the highest MTFP levels but with average annual rates of MTFP change of -2.3 and -1.6 per cent, respectively, finished the period with towards the lowest MTFP levels.
+PLK's MTFP has had less than the industry average annual TFP rate of change at -1.3 per cent and has been the lowest MTFP level in most years although its performance improved in 2018.
 ANT, on the other hand, started the period with the lowest MTFP level, initially improved its performance before falling back in 2008 and 2009 due to increases in ENS and increases in input usage.
-Its MTFP subsequently improved markedly and it had the highest MTFP level from 2011 to 2014 and the second highest MTFP level in 2015, 2016 and 2017.
+Its MTFP subsequently improved and it had the highest MTFP level from 2011 to 2014 and the second highest MTFP level from 2015 to 2018.
 TNT's MTFP level was in the middle of the range up until 2013 but increased noticeably in 2014 and 2015 with the introduction of restructuring and reform initiatives.

 MTFP levels are an amalgam of opex MPFP and capital MPFP levels.
-Opex MTFP indexes are presented in figure 3.2 and table 3.2 while capital MPFP indexes are presented in figure 3.3.
+Opex MPFP indexes are presented in figure 3.2 and table 3.2 while capital MPFP indexes are presented in figure 3.3.

-Figure 3.2 TNSP multilateral opex partial productivity indexes, 2006-2017
+Figure 3.2 TNSP multilateral opex partial productivity indexes, 2006-2018

-From figure 3.2 we see that the two largest TNSPs - ANT and TRG - have had the highest opex MPFP levels over the 12-year period, likely reflecting economies of scale.
-TNT, on the other hand, had the lowest opex MPFP levels from 2006 to 2013 but marked increases in opex MPFP in 2015 and again in 2017 took it to the middle of the range and gave it an average annual opex MPFP growth rate for the period of 5.3 per cent.
-ANT's and TRG's opex MPFP average annual changes over the period were also positive at 1.5 and 0.4 per cent, respectively.
-Opex MPFP average annual changes for ENT and PLK were negative at -2.2 and -1.2 per cent, respectively.
+From figure 3.2 we see that the two largest TNSPs - ANT and TRG - have had the highest opex MPFP levels over the 13-year period, likely reflecting economies of scale.
+TNT, on the other hand, had the lowest opex MPFP levels from 2006 to 2013 but marked increases in opex MPFP in 2015 and again in 2017 took it to the middle of the range and gave it an average annual opex MPFP growth rate for the period of 5.9 per cent.
+ANT's, TRG's and PLK's opex MPFP average annual changes over the period were also positive at 1.9, 1.5 and 0.7 per cent, respectively.
+Opex MPFP average annual change for ENT was negative at -2.5 per cent.
+PLK, TRG and TNT all had opex MPFP increases of over 14 per cent in 2018.